jjp6315/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: Although I am not as proficient in Java as I am in Python, I was able to follow the video and understand the though process behind the code.

 ## License